Home » News

 The Department of Education estimates the net budget impact at $137.9 billion.
 That’s a massive understatement of the benefit to current and future borrowers.
 The Department admits that their estimate does not incorporate the strong possibility of “increased take up” of IDR plans and increased borrowing resulting from more generous loan terms.
 We will try to tackle these omissions in this post.

-Modeling the cost of the New REPAYE plan is incredibly difficult and requires making numerous big assumptions.
-We will estimate the 10-year cost of the New REPAYE plan and show why it’s a much bigger deal than even student loan cancellation, both in its cost and benefit.
+Modeling the cost of the SAVE plan is incredibly difficult and requires making numerous big assumptions.
+We will estimate the 10-year cost of the SAVE Plan (which we call New REPAYE in this article) and show why it’s a much bigger deal than even student loan cancellation, both in its cost and benefit.

 How many borrowers could benefit from the New IDR Plan?